 How To Create a Layer

-- Give your new layer a Name and a Description; anything that's meaningful to you.
+- Give the new layer a Name and a Description; anything that's meaningful to you.

 - Next, specify the conditions under which this layer will 'activate'.
 It could be for particular roles, accounts, or marketing flags, for example.

 (For further information on layers and examples of use, see our blog post on Personalisation here!)

 - Click Save & Exit.

 - Your new layer is now ready to use!
 Add it to any widget on your site - it's that easy.

 The widget will activate when the customer browses a particular page or pages.